Abortion under communism: Czechoslovakia

 An abortion law passed in 1957 allowed termination for, both medical (forming 10% of the cases) and other reasons (the remaining 90%).
 The law was changed after 1957.
 The birth ratio decreased, falling below number of abortions.

 East Germany

 In East Germany, women under 16 years of age, women over 40, and mothers with at least four children were given the right to abortion after applying to a state commission.
 Abortion was fully legalized by parliament in 1972.

 Ethiopia

 Abortion was only allowed to "save the pregnant woman from the grave and permanent danger to life or health that is impossible to avert in any other way".
 Although the code does not accept broad health, judicial or socio-economic grounds, and doesn't specify whether a threat to health includes both physical and mental health, it does consider a "grave state of physical or mental distress, especially following rape or incest, or because of extreme poverty" a mitigating circumstance in sentencing.

-Grenada

-There is no information about the abortion status under the short-lived Grenada socialist government.
-The current legislation allows abortion to preserve the mother's health.